njsmith/zs/doc/library.rst

-The ``zss`` Python package
+The ``zs`` Python package
 ==========================

-.. module:: zss
+.. module:: zs

 Quickstart
 ----------

-Using the example file we created when demonstrating :ref:`zss make`, we can write:
+Using the example file we created when demonstrating :ref:`zs make`, we can write:

 .. ipython:: python

-   from zss import ZSS
+   from zs import ZS

-   z = ZSS("example/tiny-4grams.zss")
+   z = ZS("example/tiny-4grams.zs")

    for record in z:
        print(record)